 The main responsibility for prosecuting the crime of genocide, crimes against humanity and war crimes lies with States.
-These obligations of States to investigate and prosecute core international crimes have developed over the last two centuries, starting with, inter alia, the Saint Petersburg Declaration of 1868, the Hague Conventions of 1899 and 1907, the Treaty of Versailles of 1919, the Charters of the Nuremberg and Tokyo Military Tribunals, the Genocide Convention of 1948 and the Geneva Conventions of 1949 and their Additional Protocols.
-The following sources of international law permit, and at times obligate, national authorities to seek out, investigate and prosecute or extradite those responsible for the commission of core international crimes, regardless of where they are committed and irrespective of the nationality of the perpetrator or the victim:
+This obligation of States to investigate and prosecute core international crimes has evolved over the last two centuries, with, inter alia, the Saint Petersburg Declaration of 1868, the Hague Conventions of 1899 and 1907, the Treaty of Versailles of 1919, the Charters of the Nuremberg and Tokyo Military Tribunals of 1945 and 1946, the Genocide Convention of 1948, as well as the Geneva Conventions of 1949 and their Additional Protocol I and II of 1977.
+The following sources of international law permit, and at times obligate, national authorities to identify, investigate and prosecute or extradite those responsible for the commission of core international crimes, regardless of where those crimes were committed and irrespective of the nationality of the perpetrator or the victim:

-- The Convention on the Prevention and Punishment of the Crime of Genocide of 1948 (Articles 1, 5 and 6)
+- Convention on the Prevention and Punishment of the Crime of Genocide of 1948 (Art.
+1, 5 and 6);

-- The Hague Convention for the Protection of Cultural Property in the Event of Armed Conflict of 1954 (Article 28) and its Second Additional Protocol (Article 17(1))
+- Hague Convention for the Protection of Cultural Property in the Event of Armed Conflict of 1954 (Art.
+28) and its Second Protocol (Art.
+17(1));

-- The International Convention for the Suppression and Punishment of Apartheid of 1976 (Article 4)
+- International Convention for the Suppression and Punishment of Apartheid of 1976 (Art.
+4);

-- The Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment of 1984 (Article 5(2) and Article 7(1))
+- Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment of 1984 (Art.
+5(2) and 7(1));

-- The International Convention for the Protection of all Persons from Enforced Disappearances of 2006 (Articles 3, 4, 6 and 9(2))
+- International Convention for the Protection of all Persons from Enforced Disappearances of 2006 (Art.
+3, 4, 6 and 9(2)); and

-Despite the general perception that core international crimes occur far away, experience has shown that these crimes, perpetrators and their assets, victims and witnesses, have real links with Member States of the European Union.
-The successful outcome of investigations and prosecutions is dependent on close cooperation between the authorities involved and between States.
-Member States of the European Union have had a central role throughout the development of international criminal law, hosting many international tribunals and offering full cooperation and support.
-Part of this support in the fight against impunity involves supporting national authorities in the prosecution and investigation of the crime of genocide, crimes against humanity and war crimes.
+Despite the general perception that core international crimes occur far away, experience has shown that these crimes, their perpetrators and their assets, their victims and witnesses are linked with EU Member States.
+The successful outcome of the investigations and prosecutions is dependent on close cooperation between the authorities involved as well as between Member States.
+EU Member States have a central role in the development of international criminal law, host many international tribunals and offer their full support; in the fight against impunity, this involves assisting national authorities in the prosecution and investigation of the crime of genocide, crimes against humanity and war crimes.